-Beginning January 2018, DHS will require individual remediation when lead agencies do not comply with person-centered protocols.
-When findings from the case file review indicate.
-The file did not contain all required documentation, the agency is required to bring all cases into full compliance by obtaining or correcting the documentation.
+Beginning January 2018, DHS will require individual remediation when lead agencies do not comply with person-centered review protocols.
+When findings from the case file review indicate file did not contain all required documentation, the agency is required to bring all cases into full compliance by obtaining or correcting the documentation.
 Compliance is attested to by the lead agency supervisor or manager.
-Additionally if a pattern of non-compliance exists for any one individual measure/item (less than 85% compliance across the sample in any particular program), the lead agency must develop a corrective action plan to bring their practice into compliance.

-Goal One: By June 30, 2020, plans for people using disability home and community-based waiver services will meet required protocols.
+Goal One: By June 30, 2020, at least 90% of support plans for people using disability home and community-based waiver services will include at least six of the eight key items in the person-centered meet required protocols.
 Protocols are will be based on the principles of person-centered planning and informed choice.